 This the first question many potential owners ask, and it makes sense, but in this case there’s no easy answer to that question.

-GSM and CDMA are different ways to accomplish the same goal, and the fact that extremely popular networks are built on each simply proves that it’s the quality of the network, not the standard, which is important.
+GSM and CDMA are different ways to accomplish the same goal.
+The fact that extremely popular networks are built on each simply proves that it’s the quality of the network, not the standard, which is important.
 For instance, in the United States, two of the four major carriers (Verizon and Sprint) use CDMA while the other two (AT&T and T-Mobile) use GSM.

 Technically, neither is the better in terms of quality, but there are some things here for your consideration.
 GSM phones are able to be unlocked and moved between carriers, but CDMA phones are often locked to a single carrier and unable to be transferred.

-Additionally, most phones only come in GSM or CDMA models, so your choice of phone could determine which standard you end up using, and it all depends on which carriers are available to you in your area.
+Additionally, most phones only come in GSM or CDMA models, so your choice of phone could determine which standard you end up using.
+It all depends on which carriers are available to you in your area.
 Some areas may be better covered by GSM-providers, while CDMA-providers will have better coverage in other areas.
 (Rubbish cell-coverage?
 Here’s some effective ways to boost your signal!)

 Which Phones Support Which?

-If you don’t want to be trapped with one carrier, however, you can also look for unlocked GSM phones from third-party retailers — these phones will work with any GSM carrier simply by popping in your SIM card.
-For example, Amazon sells tons of unlocked GSM phones, and Google sells their Nexus 5 and a couple Google Play Edition phones unlocked.
+If you don’t want to be trapped with one carrier, however, you can also look for unlocked GSM phones from third-party retailers.
+These phones will work with any GSM carrier simply by popping in your SIM card.
+For example, Amazon sells tons of unlocked GSM phones, while Google sells their Nexus 5, Pixel, and a couple of Google Play Edition phones unlocked.
 Any retail or online store dealing in cellular phones should provide information regarding the networks a phone works with.

 You must be careful when examining a phone’s network compatibility, though.
 Phones sold in markets that service both standards often come in a GSM version or a CDMA version, but only a few phones are compatible with both.
 If you buy a CDMA phone from a third-party retailer, you’ll need to call your carrier to have it activated.
 If you buy a GSM phone, you’ll need to purchase a SIM card to put into your phone that will activate your phone’s network capabilities.